jasminas6389/sep10-freedom-project/blog/entry02.md

 * Patient Recovery: Patients often return to normal activities sooner with better results.

 ### Engineering Design Process:
 I am currently in the research and planning stage of the Engineering Design Process.
-I’ve gathered a lot of information about both software and hardware technologies used in the Medical field.
+I’ve gathered a lot of information about both software and hardware technologies used in the medical field.
 My next step in the Engineering Design Process is to start designing how I want my website to look.
 My vision for my website is for each part to have its own section, and for it to be organized.
-I want to add pictures that go with what I'm writing because, it can give whoever is reading my website to visually see what I'm talking about.
+I want to add pictures that go with what I'm writing because it can help whoever is reading my website visually see what I'm talking about.
 I'm going to organize the  website into sections like “Software”, “Hardware”, and “Future Technology” to make it easy to read.

 ### Skills:
 After my first blog I have a few skills that will help me more.